 The Department's Tuition Reimbursement Program (TRP) has been expanded.
 Now, you may seek reimbursement of up to $800 per semester/session for two undergraduate courses or one graduate course.
 The maximum tuition allowed is $2,400 per academic year, for a total of six undergraduate, or three graduate, courses.
 Students are responsible for making all up-front tuition payments themselves.
 Those who receive a grade of "C" or better are eligible for reimbursement of tuition and mandatory fees only (all other charges are paid by the student).
 Courses may be taken at any accredited college or university.
 Classes do not have to be directly related to an employee's present position or a specific promotional opportunity.
 However, the courses must be related to the mission or a critical function of the MPDC and District of Columbia government.

 Police officers are eligible to collect pension benefits after 25 years of service, regardless of age.
-Pension benefits are calculated at the rate of 2.5 times average base pay times the years of creditable service up to a maximum of 80% of the sworn member’s final salary.
+Pension benefits are calculated at the rate of 2.5 times average base pay times the years of creditable service up to a maximum of 80% of the sworn member’s average pay.
 Longevity increases of 5, 10, and 15% of base salary in appreciation of continued service at 15, 20, and 25 years of service.
-Longevity increases are included when calculating the final pension.
+Longevity increases may be included when calculating the final pension, provided that the member has completed 25 years of service.
 Officers who work for MPD beyond 25 years continue to earn 2.5 percent over their standard pension benefits for every year worked past the 25-year minimum.
 Pension benefits are subject to regular cost-of-living increases.

 The Metropolitan Police Housing Assistance Program (MPHAP) provides police officers in the District of Columbia with financial assistance and other incentives to become first-time homeowners in Washington, DC.